-- How many crossover courses are required for the BA in either track?
+2. How many crossover courses are required for the BA in either track?

 Two, from the list of track courses in the handbook.
-For Literature crossover courses, FLM courses will not be accepted. - 3.
-What level of foreign language must you achieve?
+For Literature crossover courses, FLM courses will not be accepted.

+3. What level of foreign language must you achieve?

-202. You can get there by placing out, by starting at 101, or by any combination of the two.
+202. You can get there by starting at 101, or where you place.
+See the Languages and Cultures dept. for more information: